20 of the best classic books to read in your lifetime [my must-read list]

 8. Pride and Prejudice by Jane Austen

 Why should you read Pride and Prejudice?
-Because it’s the most famous Jane Austen novel for a reason.
+It’s the most famous Jane Austen novel for a reason.
 Love stories don’t get more timeless than this.

 I love the optimism and freshness of Pride and Prejudice, but also the familiarity of it.
 It’s a real comfort read for me, and a perfect book to read in spring.